 The key factor, in my view, for any customer success professional is their domain expertise.
 In order to be perceived as a trusted advisor, one has to speak the language of a particular vertical fluently.
 Therefore, the best certification for a customer-facing CSM is whatever validates that CSM’s domain expertise in the business that the hiring company is in.
 For example, having a business/accounting degree for a firm offering accounting software.
 An HR certification for a company offering an HR management system.
 For a CSM who will be working with customers of a fleet management system, having some certification testifying to competency in fleet management would be of definite value.

-You can teach a person all about a software product, Support teams have been doing that forever.
+You can teach a person all about a software product, Support and Training teams have been doing that forever.
 But what sets a CSM apart is the credibility, the authority in their voice when they advise the customer on how to get the maximum value from their subscription/investment.

 About the only scenario where I could see a generic CSM certification as being an asset in a job search would be if you were going to apply for a CSM position with a customer success management system vendor.